 Removable Partial Dentures

-At Julie A. Phillips, DDS, MS, we understand that sometimes the teeth you were born with fail you.
+At Dr. Julie Phillips Prosthodontics, we understand that sometimes the teeth you were born with fail you.
 When this happens, we want you to know that there's an option: removable partial dentures.
 You may wish to learn more about these and whether they're a good option for you if your natural teeth are no longer working for you.

 What Removable Partial Dentures Are